keiton-lab/keiton-lab/README.md

 - I love all kinds of board sports, surfing🏄/ snowboard🏂/ skateboard .etc <br />
 - I love reading 🇯🇵 Japanese crime/mystery/detective novels, my favorite one is: The Devotion of Suspect X, and there are more.<br />
 - 💬 Ask me about anything snowboard-related stuff, I am a snowboard and snowboard techs enthusiast. <br />
-      - I can give your recommendations on board selections and more!  <br />
+      - I can give your recommendations on board selections!  <br />
 - I have a bachelor degree in Environmental Science, so I know a bit about the ecosystem in the PNW area :)